Statistical Review Country Transition Tracker

 Using data from The Energy Institute Statistical Review of World Energy, the Country Transition Tracker annually assesses progress across a range of energy sector indicators and highlights those nations that are most advanced in decarbonising their energy systems.

-Released in June 2024, the EI Statistical Review of World Energy (Statistical Review) reported another year of highs in our energy hungry world.
+Released in June 2025, the EI Statistical Review of World Energy (Statistical Review) reported another year of highs in our energy hungry world.
 Record consumption of fossil fuels and record emissions from energy, but also record generation of renewables, driven by increasingly competitive wind and solar energy.

 The EI Country Transition Tracker assesses the data of around 80 of the world's largest energy-consuming countries that are itemised in the Statistical Review, representing more than 96% of global energy consumption and 95% of global emissions.
-This report aims to build a picture of progress towards targets set under the Paris Agreement.
+This report enables users to assess progress towards targets set under the Paris Agreement.

 • Greenhouse gas emission reductions